Queen's 8 grandchildren hold silent vigil beside her coffin

 “We, like many, thought you’d be here forever.
 And we all miss you terribly.
 You were our matriarch, our guide, our loving hand on our backs leading us through this world.
 You taught us so much and we will cherish those lessons and memories forever,” the sisters wrote.

 People queuing to see the queen have been of all ages and come from all walks of life.
 Many bowed before the coffin or made a sign of the cross.
-Several veterans, their medals shining in the spotlights, offered sharp salutes.
+Several veterans, their medals shining, offered sharp salutes.
 Some people wept.
 Others blew kisses.
 Many hugged one another as they stepped away, proud to have spent hours in line to offer a tribute, even if it lasted only a few moments.

 Overnight, volunteers distributed blankets and cups of tea to people in line as temperatures fell to 6 degrees Celsius (43 degrees Fahrenheit).
 Despite the weather, mourners described the warmth of a shared experience.